 Financial risk analysis methods (such as SLE/ALE, NPV or DCF) attempt to predict and quantify both the probabilities and outcomes of incidents as cardinal values, hence standard arithmetic applies but don’t forget that prediction is difficult, especially about the future (said Neils Bohr, shortly before losing his shirt on the football pools).
 If you honestly believe your hacking risk is precisely 4.83 times your malware risk, you are sadly deluded, placing undue reliance on the numbers and predictions.

-Implementation tip: risk values calculated from numbered categories tell us only about the relative positions of the risks in the set of values, not how close or distant they are ... but to be fair that is usually sufficient for prioritization and focus.
-Personally, a green-amber-red spectrum tells me all I need to know, with sufficient precision to make meaningful management decisions in relation to treating the risks.
+Implementation tip: risk values calculated from numbered categories tell us only about the relative positions of the risks in the set of values, not how close or distant they are ... but to be fair that may be sufficient for prioritization and focus.
+Personally, a Red-Amber-Green spectrum or scale tells me all I need to know, with sufficient precision to make meaningful decisions in relation to the risks.

 FAQ: “We have taken over operations for a data center which belongs to and was previously operated by our client.
 We have expanded our information asset inventory to include not just our own assets but also the data centre assets belonging to our client.
 How should we handle risk-assessing our client’s information assets?”